 On one side is the water treatment plant, a storage yard and a marble warehouse.

 Up and down International Street there are small stores with exchange rates for Honduras, Nicaragua and Mexico.
 Old wooden homes need paint and a yard clearance.

 In between, there’s an urban redevelopment project or two.
-A home with a picture-perfect front-yard garden.
+A home with a picture-perfect front-yard garden which reminded me of Patient Gardener and their great tips on gardening equipment.
 A big bank looks out of place.